Why Your Beautiful Website Is Failing to Sell: A Guide to Growth-Driven Design

 Transforming your design philosophy doesn't happen overnight, but you can start today with a few concrete steps.
 Stop treating your website as a static piece of art and start treating it as a dynamic engine for growth.

-Audit your design for friction.
-Look at your key pages through the eyes of a first-time user.
+Week 1: Audit Your Current Design Look at your key pages through the eyes of a first-time user.
 Where are the CTAs hidden?
 What is confusing?
 Where are you making them think too much?
 Be ruthless.
-Your analytics will show you *where* users are dropping off; tools like Hotjar will show you *why*.
+Your analytics will show you where users are dropping off; tools like Hotjar will show you why.